Automorphisms of the Supersingular Isogeny Graph: Results

 \section{Results}

-From (\ref{Tdesc}) we see that $T_p$ acts on $\X^0$ by the $p$'th power Frobenius map $\Fr: E\to E^{(p)}$.
-Since $\T$ is commutative, in particular $T_l$ and $T_p$ commute, so it follows that $\Fr$ induces an automorphism of $\G(p,l)$ (modulo the action on multi-edges which we ignore).
+Above, we identified an automorphism $\Fr\in\Aut^*(\G(p,l))$, given by the $p$'th power Frobenius map.
 Clearly if the $j$-invariants of all the vertices lie in $\F_p$ then this automorphism is trivial.
 Ogg \cite[$\S3$]{oggfrench} ruled out this possibility when $p>71$, so we work in this case for simplicity.
 Now we may state our main result:

 \begin{theorem} Let $p,l$ be primes with $p>71$.
 Suppose that $T_l$ generates over $\C$ the whole complexified Hecke algebra, i.e. $\C[T_l]=\T_\C$.
 Then $\Aut^*(\G(p,l))=\{\id,\Fr\}\cong\Z/2\Z$. \end{theorem}